Poetry

 Author: Rivka Manzura

-Commentary: "In Utero" is about the experience I had in the hospital over the course of 2 months following the accident.
+Commentary: "In Utero" is about the experience I had in the hospital over the course of 2 months following a car accident.
 In this poem I explore the lines between medical care and healing.
 Of the actions and mechanics and technology not having the ability to ever replace the healing relationship, the human spark that can move someone through the worst times.
-Since beginning my medical education, I have been seeing alot of my experiences newly processed with new perspectives, in a way it is also a deeper process of moving on.